 Collaborative robots have gotten much easier to use and safer in recent years making them an attractive option in electronics fabrication.
 User interfaces have become more standardized, and the hardware is easier to integrate than ever.
 In the right manufacturing volume/mix environment, collaborative robot systems have proven a great way to fill in gaps and open up bottlenecks.

 Ready to see what’s possible for your facility?
-Experience the latest in electronics and other manufacturing automation in person at the Automate show in Detroit, Michigan, USA from June 6-9.
+Experience the latest in electronics and other manufacturing automation in person at the Automate Show in Chicago, Illinois, USA from May 6-9, 2024.
 Register FREE today!

 « View All Blogs